jbhopkins/bioxtasraw/docs/source/tutorial/s2_gnom.rst

         called the regularized intensity.

 #.
 On the left of the GNOM panel are the controls and the resulting parameters.
 You can alter
-    the data range used, the |Dmax| value, and the alpha value used.
+    the data range used, the |Dmax| value, whether the solution is forced to zero at
+    |Dmax|, and the alpha value used.

-    *   *Tip:* The Guinier and P(r) |Rg| and I(0) values should agree well.
+    *   *Tip:* The Guinier and P(r) |Rg| and I(0) values should agree well for mostly rigid particles.
 The total estimate varies from 0 to 1, with 1 being ideal.
 GNOM also provides an estimate of the quality of the solution.
 You want it to be at least a “REASONABLE” solution.

 #.
-Vary the |Dmax| value up and down in the range of 30-50 in steps of 1.
+Try varying the |Dmax| value up and down in the range of 80-110.
 Observe what
     happens to the P(r) and the quality of the solution.

     *   *Note:* |Dmax| is in units of Å.